ahmedelsewailky/preston-livewire-dashboard/README.md

 > Note: For using single page app just add `wire:navigate` for all links

+## Features
+- Updating Auth Profile.
+- Users Cruds with Default Image Avatar.
+- Categories Cruds with Bootstrap Modal.
+- Tags Cruds with Bootstrap Modal.
+- Posts Cruds with Sommernote and Select2.
+- Cruds for Roles and Premissions.
+- Messenger Chatapp with Mark Readable Message and Online Users.
+- Calendar for Appointments.

 ## Packages

 | Package Name | Verison |